WAGONS – MEDIUM

 After an absence of five years the Defender 90 was reintroduced in 2010, with powertrain and interior improvements.
 It was discontinued three years later and in January 2016 all Defender models ceased production.

 Jeep gave the Grand Cherokee a facelift and equipment upgrades for 2014.
 Highlights were a new eight-speed automatic transmission and more grunt and flexibility.
-A Trailhawk version arrived in mid-2017; a supercharged 6.2L V8 in late 2017 and a Summit model in late-2019.
+Trailhawk versions arrived in mid-2017; supercharged 6.2L V8s in late 2017 and 2020 and a Summit model in late 2019.